+During the operation, Dr Beldholm removes the gland, excess breast tissue and fat to create a more masculine-looking chest.
 A small cut is placed beneath the areola.
-The incision follows the curve of the lower areola.
 The gland is removed through this incision.
 A tiny incision is made for the liposuction, about four to five millimeters in diameter.
 Because the incisions are small, the scars are hardly visible once healed.
+1,2

 Gynaecomastia surgery can be performed in some cases.
 Since the breast gland is normal, it is not removed.
 Instead, Doctor Bernard performs liposuction to reduce chest fat.